TechXplorerFR/FPGAlize/Documents/TechnicalSpecifications/TechnicalSpecifications.md

 ## 10. Testing & Validation

 - **Unit Tests:**
-  - Validate file parsing from .v and .sdf to JSON.
+  - Validate file parsing from `.v` and `.sdf` to JSON.
   - Test simulation control logic (play, pause, step, speed).
   - Verify error handling for invalid file formats and inputs.
 - **Integration Tests:**
   - Ensure complete workflow: file upload → parse → visualize → simulate.
-  - Confirm correct API responses and (if used) Socket.io updates.
+  - Confirm correct responses from API endpoints and, if applicable, real-time updates.
 - **User Acceptance Tests (UAT):**
   - Teachers and students test the system by loading examples, editing code, and running simulations.
   - Ensure clear, descriptive error messages and a responsive UI.
 - **Performance Tests:**
   - Assess rendering performance with typical FPGA designs.
   - Evaluate responsiveness with large file inputs and multiple interactions.

 ---

 ## 11. Conclusion

 This Technical Specification outlines a comprehensive, local-first FPGA signal propagation simulator designed for educational use.
-Teachers can select from preloaded FPGA examples or upload custom .v and .sdf files, which are processed into a JSON model and rendered on an HTML Canvas.
+Teachers can select from preloaded FPGA examples or upload custom `.v` and `.sdf` files, which are processed into a JSON model and rendered on an HTML Canvas.
 The solution features an integrated code editor, robust simulation controls, detailed error handling, and efficient performance optimizations.
 Developed in TypeScript and deployable locally via Vite and Express.js—with optional static hosting on Vercel—the simulator effectively bridges FPGA theory with practical, visual learning while ensuring data privacy.

 End of Document